Lona Minne

 Lona Minne Schreiber (born 1945) is an American politician.

-Minne lived in Hibbing, Minnesota and her husband is William R. Schreiber who also served in the Minnesota Legislature.
+Minne lived in Hibbing, Minnesota.
 She went to the Hibbing High School and the Hibbing Junior College.
-Minne served as clerk of the Stuntz Township which was annexed to Hibbing, Minnesota.
+Minne served as clerk of Stuntz Township, which was annexed to Hibbing.
 Minne served in the Minnesota House of Representatives from 1979 to 1988 and was a Democrat.

+Her husband William R. Schreiber also served in the Minnesota House of Representatives.